CarefoDragneel/Quake-app/README.md

 # Quake App

-Simple app to show earthquake data
+Simple app to show earthquake data.
+It also uses MultiThreading by fetching network data on separate thread.

 ## App Apk